Dear Dakota | How To Protect Yourself as An Interior Designer from Contractor Mistakes

 That being said:

 Your interior design clients should have separate and direct contracts with all outside contractors.
-It is not for the interior designer to hire licensed contractors - your client should be doing that.
-(In fact, some states will put liability on the designer if the designer even RECOMMENDS a contractor and there is an issue with construction!)
+It is not for the interior designer to hire licensed contractors—your client should do that.

 So again, KNOW YOUR STATE’S LAWS AROUND GENERAL CONTRACTING.

-Then, in YOUR contract with your interior design client you should include a term clearly stating that you, the designer, are not a general contractor and are not responsible for hiring contractors, overseeing their work, or fixing their mistakes.
+Then, in YOUR contract with your interior design client, include a term that clearly states that you, the designer, are not a general contractor and are not responsible for hiring contractors, overseeing their work, or fixing their mistakes.

 In fact, it is absolutely within your right as a business owner to decline projects with contractors who have a history of screwing up and not taking ownership.
-As your business matures, you’ll get to know which contractors will do the right (or wrong!) thing and can save yourself future headaches by declining projects that involve those contractors, or simply ONLY scope the furnishing part of the project, not any construction finishes.
+As your business matures, you’ll get to know which contractors will do the right (or wrong!) thing.
+You can save yourself future headaches by declining projects that involve those contractors or simply ONLY scope the furnishing part of the project, not any construction finishes.

-Then, once the project is started, the interior designer’s responsibility is to make sure their specification books are i) approved by the client) and ii) very detailed with clear instructions and images for installation so there is ZERO room for contractor/subcontractor error.
+Then, once the project is started, the interior designer’s responsibility is to make sure their specification books are i) approved by the client) and ii) very detailed with clear instructions and images for installation, so there is ZERO room for contractor/subcontractor errors.

-These specs should include the interior designer’s contact information so if there are questions, the contractor can reach out and it can be settled before any work begins.
-If the instructions are clear, and the contractor has a line of communication, there should be no issue.
+These specs should include the interior designer’s contact information so that if there are questions, the contractor can reach out and settle them before any work begins.
+If the instructions are clear and the contractor has a line of communication, there should be no issue.

 b) they messed up and need to cover it,

-so making sure the provided specs are clear and concise is the key to making sure these mistakes don’t happen (and if they do, the liability is on the contractor).
+So, making sure the provided specs are clear and concise is the key to preventing these mistakes (and if they do happen, the contractor is liable).

 Looking for more?
 Keep reading: